John Palfrey

 MacArthur Foundation effective September 1, 2019.
 Palfrey was the 15th Head of School at Phillips Academy in Andover, Massachusetts, from 2012 to 2019.
 He was executive director of Harvard's Berkman Center for Internet & Society from 2002 to 2008.

 Early life and education

 Palfrey graduated from Phillips Exeter Academy in 1990.
 He attended Harvard College and graduated in 1994, magna cum laude.
-Palfrey was co-captain of Harvard's 1994 undefeated national championship squash team, winning the team's fourth straight national title.
+Palfrey was co-captain of the 1994 undefeated national championship Harvard Crimson men's squash team, winning the team's fourth straight national title.
 He graduated in 1997 from Pembroke College, Cambridge, with an M.Phil. in history.
 While there, he was distinguished as a Rotary Scholar.
 Palfrey returned to Boston and graduated from Harvard Law School in 2001.
 Palfrey was finance director in Boston for the campaign of Lois Pines for the position of Massachusetts Attorney General.